 checkout, computer labs, and printers.
 ID Services will issue you an ID card free of charge when you present a valid photo ID card.

 DePaul ID Cards can be programmed to allow you access to various buildings and rooms.
-To request door access, an authorized department representative should complete a request form.
+Door access is granted by an authorized department representative.
 To activate photocopy access on a DePaul ID Card, an authorized department representative should contact Document Services.

 Desire 2 Learn (D2L)

 is an electronic course management system that enables interaction

 sharing, discussion boards, e-mail, an online grade book, assignment

 drop boxes, chat rooms, small group areas, online quizzes, and more.

 Log in with your Campus Connect username and password.
 Faculty support